winwin-inc/omniauth/README.md

 omniauth will redirect user to the saved page.
 The default value is `login_redirect_uri`.

-### identity_transformer

-A function to transformer user identity before save to session.

 ## How to add my authentication strategy?

 Check out [PasswordStrategy](tests/strategies/PasswordStrategy.php) to see how to implements an new authentication strategy.